Extended Goldman symplectic structure in Fock-Goncharov coordinates: SL(2)

 \subsection{Flip of an edge: Rogers' dilogarithm as a generating function}

-One triangulation can be transformed to any other by a sequence of "flips" of diagonal in the quadrilateral formed by two triangles with a common edge, see Fig. \ref{flip}.
+A triangulation can be transformed into any other by a sequence of "flips" of diagonal in the quadrilateral formed by two triangles with a common edge, see Fig. \ref{flip}.
 We are going to describe such a flip by assuming that the four cherries attached to the vertices are placed as shown in Fig. \ref{flip}.

-{Assume that the base point is chosen on the external side of the edge 4 as shown in Fig.\ref{flip}.} Then, the assumption that all the monodromies around the four vertices of these triangles are preserved, implies the following four equations: \be S_4 A S_1=\tilde{S}_4 A \tilde{S}A \tilde{S}_1\;, 0.7cm S_1^{-1} A S^{-1} A S_2^{-1}=\tilde{S}_1^{-1} A \tilde{S}_2^{-1}\;, \la{SS1} \ee \be S_2 A S_3=\tilde{S}_2 A \tilde{S}^{-1} A \tilde{S}_3\;, 0.7cm S_3^{-1} A S A S_4^{-1}=\tilde{S}_3^{-1} A \tilde{S}_4^{-1}\;. \la{SS2} \ee
+{Assume that the base point is chosen on the external side of the edge 4 as shown in Fig. \ref{flip}.} Then the assumption that all the monodromies around the four vertices of these triangles are preserved implies the following four equations: \be S_4 A S_1=\tilde{S}_4 A \tilde{S}A \tilde{S}_1\;, 0.7cm S_1^{-1} A S^{-1} A S_2^{-1}=\tilde{S}_1^{-1} A \tilde{S}_2^{-1}\;, \la{SS1} \ee \be S_2 A S_3=\tilde{S}_2 A \tilde{S}^{-1} A \tilde{S}_3\;, 0.7cm S_3^{-1} A S A S_4^{-1}=\tilde{S}_3^{-1} A \tilde{S}_4^{-1}\;. \la{SS2} \ee

 In terms of variables $z$ and $z_j$ which parametrize the matrices $S$ and $S_j$, respectively, the equations (\ref{SS1}) and (\ref{SS2}) have four different solutions.
 Two of these solutions take the form: